talkl/jetbrains-move-caret-to-code-block-keybinding/README.md

 ## Supported Languages

-- Java
-- C#
-- C++
-- JavaScript/TypeScript
+- JavaScript/TypeScript (tested and verified)
-- Python (with curly braces)
-- PHP
-- Ruby (with curly braces)
-- Go
-- Rust
-- Swift
-- Kotlin
-- Scala
+- Other languages may work but are not officially tested yet
+- More language support coming soon!

 ## Demo